pingcap/docs-cn/sql-prepared-plan-cache.md

 - Considering that the parameters of `Execute` are different, the execution plan cache prohibits some aggressive query optimization methods that are closely related to specific parameter values to ensure adaptability.
 This causes that the query plan may not be optimal for certain parameter values.
 For example, the filter condition of the query is `where a > ?
 And a < ?`, the parameters of the first `Execute` statement are `2` and `1` respectively.
 Considering that these two parameters maybe be `1` and `2` in the next execution time, the optimizer does not generate the optimal `TableDual` execution plan that is specific to current parameter values;
 - If cache invalidation and elimination are not considered, an execution plan cache is applied to various parameter values, which in theory also results in non-optimal execution plans for certain values.
 For example, if the filter condition is `where a < ?` and the parameter value used for the first execution is `1`, then the optimizer generates the optimal `IndexScan` execution plan and puts it into the cache.
 In the subsequent executions, if the value becomes `10000`, the `TableScan` plan might be the better one.
 But due to the execution plan cache, the previously generated `IndexScan` is used for execution.
 Therefore, the execution plan cache is more suitable for application scenarios where the query is simple (the ratio of compilation is high) and the execution plan is relatively fixed.

-Since v6.1.0, the execution plan cache is enabled by default.
+Starting from v6.1.0, the execution plan cache is enabled by default.
 You can control prepared plan cache via the system variable [`tidb_enable_prepared_plan_cache`](/system-variables.md#tidb_enable_prepared_plan_cache-new-in-v610).

 > **Note:**
 >
-> The execution plan cache feature applies only to `Prepare` / `Execute` queries and does not take effect for normal queries.
+> The execution plan cache feature applies only to `Prepare`/`Execute` queries and does not take effect for normal queries.

-After the execution plan cache feature is enabled, you can use the session-level system variable `last_plan_from_cache` to see whether the previous `Execute` statement used the cached execution plan, for example:
+After the execution plan cache feature is enabled, you can use the session-level system variable [`last_plan_from_cache`](/system-variables.md#last_plan_from_cache-new-in-v40) to see whether the previous `Execute` statement used the cached execution plan, for example:

 {{< copyable "sql" >}}